jeff-wise/haskell-starter-kit-blog/README.md

     * cost to write code (now) vs cost to change code (future)
     * more?

-adding more simple data types is probably the best way to prevent coupling in your programs. functions are simpler. everything is explicit. data is only used in one way. unambiguous semantics that don't depend on context of data. functions then are simpler. can always compose smaller data or create bigger objects.

 reason why oop code can be easily convoluted. encourages grouping together functions and data with encapsulation which encourages putting a lot into one class where should be split out. but since